flofriday/constant-eval-kotlin-plugin/README.md

 For my test strategy I needed to dump the IR of the main function, however there isn't an easy way to access the IR with the otherwise amazing [Kotlin Compile Testing](https://github.com/tschuchortdev/kotlin-compile-testing) library.
-So I wrote another custom compiler plugin called `CaptureIrPlugin` that just dumps the IR and registered it to run after the constant evaluation plugin ran.
-I am sure there must be a better way to access it but this approach quite worked well.
+So I wrote another custom compiler plugin called `CaptureIrPlugin` that just dumps the IR and registered it to run after the constant evaluation plugin.
+I am sure there must be a better way to access it but this approach worked quite well.

 The main compiler plugin has two major classes that do most of the work `Transformer` and `Evaluator`. `Transformer` finds all calls to "eval" functions and replaces the call with the correct constant.
-To figure out which value the constant should hold it passes the IR of the call to the evaluator which will evaluate the call.
+To figure out which value the constant should hold it passes the IR of the call to the `Evaluator` which will evaluate the call.
+The `Evaluator` really is a Tree Traversing Interpreter for a subset of Kotlin.